craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 ---
-title: About Budleigh Salterton, East Devon
+title: About Budleigh Salterton in East Devon
 menu: Budleigh
 description: The location, history and amenities available in Budleigh Salterton, East Devon, UK.
 priority: 0.6